joinsunfish/IvfSuccessCalculator/README.md

 ### Receiving the input

-You have a few different choices for receiving the input:
+You have a few different ways to send the request from the front-end to the back-end:

 1. Via a POST request containing an HTML form
-2. As URL query parameters
+2. By redirecting to a new URL with the form inputs as query parameters
 3. Contained within a document in the format of your choice (JSON, XML, gRPC / Protobuf, ...)

-If using (1), please include the HTML page containing the form.
-If using (2) or (3), please provide sample inputs to demonstrate usage.

 ## Formula Calculations